tripal/tripal_doc/docs/dev_guide/module_dev/fields.rst

 Support for Chado
 `````````````````
-For fields storing biological data in stores other than Drupal tables,
+For fields storing biological data in something other than Drupal tables,
 Tripal provides its own plugin named `TripalStorage`.
 If a custom module wants to
 store data in a data backend other than in Drupal tables, it must create an implementation
 of this plugin.
 By default, Tripal provides the `ChadoStorage` implementation
 that allows a field to interact with a Chado database.

-The `ChadoStorage` backend is similar to the `SqlContentEntityStorage` in
+The `ChadoStorage` backend extends the `SqlContentEntityStorage` and
-that it will create a table in the Drupal schema for every Tripal field that is
+will create a table in the Drupal schema for every Tripal field that is
 added to a content type.
 The table columns will have the same default columns.
 It will also have a set of additional columns for every property the field wants
 to manage.